 I am a Lecturer at the Department of Electrical and Electronic Engineering.
-My current research concentrates on terahertz electronics and on electromagnetic sensors for security and defence.
+My current research concentrates on terahertz electronics and on electromagnetic sensors.
 I have also conducted research on metamaterials, biomedical and polarisation optics.

 I joined Imperial College in 2009 on a Newton International Fellowship awarded by the Royal Society.
 In 2011-2014, I was an Imperial College Junior Research Fellow.